5 gorgeous lead-rein ponies that will melt your heart - Horse & Hound

-If you’re looking for a lead-rein pony to introduce your tot to riding, especially with long summer holidays and the prospect of plenty of Pony Club activities ahead, take a look at this selection of lead-rein and first ponies for sale on the Horse & Hound website this week.
+If you’re looking for a lead-rein pony to introduce your tot to riding, take a look at this selection of lead-rein and first ponies for sale on the Horse & Hound website this week.

 Gender: mare